bioinfo-ut/PhenotypeSeeker/README.md

 PhenotypeSeeker supports Linux operating systems.

-To install PhenotypeSeeker, open the command-line and type in the following commands:
+To install the PhenotypeSeeker, open the command-line and type in the following commands:
 ```
 sudo apt-get install git
 git clone http://github.com/bioinfo-ut/PhenotypeSeeker.git